 However, if baby has been breech for weeks and has never changed I sometimes think something is keeping baby in the position they’re at.
 That happened to my friend Rachel and we talked about it on my podcast.
 You might enjoy the listen if that sounds familiar to you.

-The Online Prenatal Class for Couples is the easy way to get prepared for birth.
+After watching too many patients have trauma at birth that could EASILY be prevented, I created The Online Prenatal Class for Couples is the easy way to get prepared for birth.
 In just a few hours you can be prepared for ALL of birth, and even understand why baby’s position really matters (and not just head/bum down).

 And, if you’re not quite sure you’re ready for that whole thing, check out my free prenatal class.
 It’s your first step toward getting in the driver’s seat of your birth.